ismayil-ismayilov/WebScraping-Project/README.md

 # WebScraping-Project
 A webscraping project to get all the promotional deals from Rossmann's official website.

+Discount on a product is something everyone looks for.
+Our team (Me and my teammate) tried to achieve an access to all discount details and enjoy exploring the best out of those deals.
+One of the chain drug stores, Rossmann has a very varied product offering.
+It has also an online store.
+The website has a separate page called Promotions for discounted products.
+At the time of this project, there are more than 6000 products on promotion.
+Going over each of them and finding the best deal can be overwhelming for a user.
+Scraping discounted products provides detailed information about each product in a short period.
+In the end, a user has an access to:
+• Brand and products names
+• The original and discounted price
+• Discounted products by percentage, or product category | which can be filtered to see the most discounted products.
+• Tp filter for only reviewed/rating products since all of the products are not reviewed.
+• To easily detect if a product is not available in an online store.
+This data can be used furthermore for data analysis.
+For example, one may interested in if there is a significant relationship between product category and discount rate.
+As the promotional products change, two scraping results can be compared to each other for further analysis.

 - - - - -
 ####################
 #  BEAUTIFUL SOUP  #